HOBO Water Level Loggers Automate Monitoring and Speed Well-Permitting Process

-Supplying water for one of the fastest growing towns in Massachusetts, the Mashpee Water District has gone from a base of 200 customers in 1991 to nearly 9,000 customers today.
-As the demand for public water has dramatically increased, supply has become the top concern for water district chief David Rich.
+Supplying water for one of the fastest growing towns in Massachusetts, the Mashpee Water District has gone from a base of 200 customers in 1991 to more than 9,000 customers today.
+As the demand for public water has dramatically increased, supply has become a top concern for water district chief David Rich.

 "As a public water supply, we’ve come a long way in a very short period of time,” explains Rich.
 “The thing I worry about most in my job is being able to get additional wells through the state permitting process.
 In some cases, the process can take five to seven years.
 We typically have at least one well in the permitting process, and over time we’ve learned that one of the keys to speeding up the approval process is agreeing upfront to monitor levels around our wells.”